cs220s25/ADTeamProject2/README.md

 * Amanda McNesby
 * Deborah Rabinovich

-## Setup
+# Setup
 The first step for setup is to clone the repository to your laptop.
-Fpr either method you will need to start an AWS learner lab
+For either method you will need to start an AWS learner lab.

 ```sh
 git clone https://github.com/cs220s25/ADTeamProject.git